sidhu7777/Assignment_Think/README.md

 📂 thinkclock-battery-analysis
  ├── 📂 think_code                         # Contains Python scripts & logic
  │    ├── new_assignment_think_clock.ipynb  # Jupyter Notebook with analysis
  ├── 📄 README.md                          # Project Documentation

+## 🌟 About Me

+Hi there!
+I'm **Vineeth Raja Banala**, a passionate machine learning enthusiast with a Master's in Data Science from Heriot-Watt University.
+I specialize in developing and deploying machine learning models that turn data into actionable insights.
+My goal is to bridge the gap between complex data challenges and impactful solutions to drive business growth and innovation.